jalal246/gatsby-rtl-starter/README.md

 - Includes Strapi as a CMS.
 Connected to the Strapi server hosted in Heroku.

-- Pages auto generated from server.
+- Pages auto-generated from the server.
 Including blogs pages `blog/**/title` and internal pages `pages/title`.
+It also creates pages from all `md` files content exists in the content file.

-- Templates for the blog, feed, page, and 404.
+- Templates for the blog, feed, page (locally and in the server), and 404.

 - A very component-based to increase your work productivity and make it for customization.